 With its dramatic plunging valleys, rolling hills and rocky outcrops, the landscape of the Upper Calder Valley is very striking.
-One of the joys of walking in this area is that the countryside is extremely accessible, with an extensive network of footpaths, bridleways, ancient causeways and stone-paved packhorse trails dating back for centuries.
-You’ll find paths at all levels: running along river banks and canals in the valley bottoms, zigzagging up and down the hillsides through the woods, linking the farms on the shoulders of the hills and snaking across ‘the tops’ over the moors or dramatic rocky hilltop ridges.
+One of the joys of walking in this area is that the countryside is extremely accessible, with an extensive network of footpaths and bridleways, including ancient stone-paved causeways and packhorse trails dating back for centuries.
+There are literally hundreds of footpaths to choose from: running along river banks and canals in the valley bottoms, zigzagging up and down the hillsides through the woods, linking the farms on the shoulders of the hills and snaking across ‘the tops’ over the moors or along dramatic rocky hilltop ridges.

 Left: Hay making in meadow in front of Elmet Farmhouse.
 Right: Shackleton Hill from Crimsworth Dean